inmo-jang/rain_ros/README.md

 Currently, this branch is in the middle of integrating CyberGrasp/CyberGlove.
 However, I am trying to keep the existing interfaces as they are for Phase 1 (release/demo_ver1.0).

-For unity, you need to clone the respository rain_unity3d-phase2
+For unity, you need to clone the respository: https://bitbucket.org/inmojang/rain_unity3d-phase2/

 For demo, follow the instruction below.